molds/molds/doc/README.txt

        "electronic_state" means the electronic eigen state
        on which the system runs.
-       Default value of "electronic_state" is 0.
+       The default value of "electronic_state" is 0.
 That is, electronic ground state is default.

-       Default value of "total_steps" is 10.
+       The default value of "total_steps" is 10.

        "dt" should be set in femto-second.
-       Default value of "dt" is 0.1[fs].
+       The default value of "dt" is 0.1[fs].

       E.g.
          MD